cezarysanecki/voting/README.md

 _Editing:_
 - questionnaire can have maximum 10 questions
 - only owner user can edit questionnaire
-- cannot edit active questionnaire
+- cannot edit published questionnaire
 - cannot edit archived questionnaire

 _Deleting:_
 - only owner user can delete questionnaire
-- cannot delete active questionnaire
+- cannot delete published questionnaire
 - cannot delete archived questionnaire

 _Publishing:_
-- can only have 3 active questionnaires
+- can only have 3 published questionnaires
 - min expiry date is 4 hours from now
 - max expiry date is 3 weeks from now
 - has to have assigned group of voters